beatrizdile/42sp-libft/README.md

 | **Linked List Functions** | Custom implementation of basic operations on linked lists, including creation, manipulation, and iteration.  |
 | **Output Functions**  | Functions to print output, including `putchar`, `putstr`, `putendl`, and `putnbr`.                            |

-By completing the Libft project, participants gain a deeper understanding of the inner workings of these fundamental functions and develop essential programming skills.
+By completing the **libft** project, participants gain a deeper understanding of the inner workings of these fundamental functions and develop essential programming skills.
 They learn about pointer manipulation, memory allocation, and deallocation, as well as the proper use of structures and data types.

-The Libft project serves as a building block for subsequent projects during the Piscine, as participants are encouraged to use their self-implemented library functions rather than relying on built-in functions.
+The **libft** project serves as a building block for subsequent projects during the Piscine, as participants are encouraged to use their self-implemented library functions rather than relying on built-in functions.
 It also helps participants practice code organization, modular programming, and adhering to a consistent coding style.

 Throughout the project, participants are expected to write clean, well-documented, and efficient code.
 They must adhere to the 42 School's specific coding standards, which emphasize readability, proper variable naming, and adherence to the project's requirements.

-Completing the Libft project is an important milestone in the 42 School curriculum, as it provides a solid foundation for further exploration of the C programming language and prepares participants for more advanced projects and challenges.
+Completing the **libft** project is an important milestone in the 42 School curriculum, as it provides a solid foundation for further exploration of the C programming language and prepares participants for more advanced projects and challenges.